-Settlement4b = MEDIAN(PCLEAR) X VWITHOUT NTC
+Settlement4b = MINIMUM ( MEAN(PCLEAR) , MEDIAN(PCLEAR) ) X VWITHOUT NTC

-PCLEAR = A list of the previous 31 hourly, directional auction clearing prices, excluding any 'null' results
+PCLEAR = A list of monthly, hourly, directional auction clearing prices,

 $V{WITHOUT NTC}$ = The volume of capacity that would have been sold, had no NTC restriction been applied.

 DA Prices:

 The Day-ahead Wholesale Price is needed in each relevant region to calculate the difference between them - the Day-ahead spread.
 A common data source for all regions should be used for ESO's compensation calculation - ensuring the final settlement figure is fully cost-reflective and fair across parties.
 For countries neighbouring GB, ENTSO-E serves as a common source for the DA Price.
 For GB, whilst single Intra-GB coupling is not in place, a volume-weighted average of the two hubs will be used.